 In order to drive your audience to the website, you must identify the keywords they are searching for and create content that matches their search intent.
 You also need to know which related terms to use in your article to make sure it is as optimized and authoritative as possible.

 How to Do Keyword Research

-There are many methods and tools you can use for keyword research.
+Wondering how to conduct keyword research?
+The good news is that there are many methods and tools you can use for keyword research.
 We’ll outline some of those methods and tools below, so you can pick and choose what works best for you.

 Prework: Spreadsheet Set Up

 The first thing you will want to do is set up a spreadsheet to record your data.

 I’ve set up a basic spreadsheet that you can access.

 You can add or delete columns as you wish in order to match your keyword research needs.
 The columns included are as follows.

 - GAKT – Competition (Google Ads Keyword Planner)